dognotdog/ptpwebcam/README.md

 #  PTP Webcam DAL Plugin

-This is a DAL plugin to make PTP-compatible digital cameras available as webcams in video calls.
+This is a DAL plugin to make PTP-compatible digital cameras available as webcams in video calls, for example in Zoom or Skype.

 The project consists of a CoreMediaIO DAL plugin, and a preview app to test functionality.